eugenehp/zitadel-next-app-js/README.md

 Now Next.js will listen on `http://localhost:3000/api/auth/callback/<provider-name>` which is `http://localhost:3000/api/auth/callback/zitadel`

 I recommend using the Authentication Code flow secured by PKCE for the Authentication flow.
-To be able to connect to ZITADEL, navigate to your Console Projects, create or select an existing project and add your app selecting WEB, then PKCE, and then add `http://localhost:3000/api/auth/callback/zitadel` as a redirect URL to your app.
+To be able to connect to ZITADEL, navigate to your Console Projects, create or select an existing project, add your app selecting WEB, then PKCE, and then add `http://localhost:3000/api/auth/callback/zitadel` as a redirect URL to your app.

 ### Implementing OpenID Connect Flow on the Client Side